 What are the benefits?

-- Enable collaboration on written work for your students with tracked revisions, without having to do much setup yourself (like creating a UBC Blog or Canvas groups).
+- Enable collaboration and revision-tracking on written work for your course, without having to do much technical setup yourself.

-- The content generated in UBC Wiki is embeddable in multiple platforms, such as UBC Blogs, so you or your students can feature and share the group work elsewhere.
+- The content in UBC Wiki is embeddable in multiple platforms, so the work can be featured in other places as well.